JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

 Even though a total of 13 HTTP verbs are supported by Express, you need not use all of them in your app.
 In fact, for a basic website, only GETand POSTare likely to be used.

 While other Express middlewares are inherited from Connect, _router_ is implemented by Express itself.
 Connect-inherited middlewares are referred to in Express from the expressobject (express.favicon(), express.bodyParser(), and so on).
-The routermiddleware is referred to from the instance of the Express app (app.router).
+The router middleware is referred to from the instance of the Express app (app.router).

 There is a method called `app.all()` that is not based on an HTTP verb.
 It is an Express-specific method for listening to requests to a route using any request method: